kennedn/Action-on-LAN/README.md

 This repo is a suite of tools that utilises raw sockets to listen for these magic packets whilst powered on and perform a user defined command when detected.

-For example this set of tools makes it possible to issue a `shutdown now` command on recieving a magic packet, meaning the magic packet now becomes a toggle for turning the host both on and off.
+For example this set of tools makes it possible to issue a `shutdown now` command on recieving a magic packet.
+This means (assuming Wake-On-LAN is enabled) a given magic packet can now toggle the power state of the host.

 ## How to run
 Only python3 needs to be installed